Prostate Cancer Staging

 Stage I Prostate Cancer

 The cancer can’t be felt during a digital rectal exam, and it can’t be seen on a sonogram.
 It’s found by chance when surgery is done for another reason, usually for BPH.
 The cancer is only in the prostate.
 The grade is G1, or the Gleason score is no higher than 4.

 The tumor is more advanced or a higher grade than Stage I, but the tumor doesn’t extend beyond the prostate.
 It may be felt during a digital rectal exam, or it may be seen on a sonogram.

 Stage III Prostate Cancer

 The tumor extends beyond the prostate.
 The tumor may have invaded the seminal vesicles, but cancer cells haven’t spread to the lymph nodes.

 Stage IV Prostate Cancer

 The tumor may have invaded the bladder, rectum, or nearby structures (beyond the seminal vesicles).
 It may have spread to the lymph nodes, bones, or to other parts of the body.

 Prostate Cancer Doctors at Cancer Care Centers of Brevard

 If you or a loved one has received a new prostate cancer diagnosis, our prostate cancer specialists and radiation oncologists are here to guide you through this journey.
 Our cancer doctors work with each patient to create an individualized treatment plan based on your specific prostate cancer diagnosis.
-We offer patients a comprehensive and compassionate approach to cancer care and have access to advanced prostate cancer treatment options at our cancer centers throughout Brevard County, including Melbourne, Palm Bay, Merritt Island, Rockledge, and Sebastian, FL.
+We offer patients a comprehensive and compassionate approach to cancer care and have access to advanced prostate cancer treatment options at our cancer centers throughout Brevard County, including Melbourne, Palm Bay, Merritt Island, and Rockledge, FL.